axzilla/theroot/README.md

 **No BS.
 Real Health.
 Open Source.**

-A public health journey.
-From zero to real wellness.
-For everyone.
+A raw, evolving guide to clean living – for anyone who’s done with the bullshit.

 I’m starting this project because I’ve decided to go *all in* on my health.
 No more half-measures.
 No more guessing.
 I want to understand what truly supports the human body – and what silently poisons it.
 This is my open notebook.
 My personal “bible.”
 My path.
 And anyone can read, learn, and contribute.